 MORE ON THIS TOPIC

 Hi there, Thanks for reaching out.
 It’s important to know about these topics, and to approach them in a respectful way.
-It is true that Native American communities have high rates of suicide.
+It is true that American Indian communities have high rates of suicide.
 The Center for Disease Control found that from 1999 to 2017 the suicide rate for American Indian…

 Answered by Auntie Manda